 Theory of instruction, methods, and materials in the elementary school curriculum; observation of classroom practice and procedures; and participation in a field placement in which students gain experience in planning, teaching, and assessment.
 Emphasis on the application of effective instructional theory and practice for diverse student populations.
 Students develop lesson plans that integrate their major disciplines into a multidisciplinary curriculum unit.
 They demonstrate competence using a variety of lesson planning, teaching, and assessment strategies to address student needs and optimize student outcomes.
+Lecture 3 hours, laboratory 1 hour.
+Prerequisites: EDU 2000, EDU 3120, and admission to the Teacher Education Program.

-EDU 4510-4590 Theory and Techniques of Instruction: Major Field (Secondary) 4 s.h.
+EDU 4510-4590 Theory and Techniques of Instruction: Major Field (Secondary)

 Theory of instruction, methods, and materials in the secondary subject-matter fields in which students expect to teach; observations of classroom procedures; and participation in a field placement in which students plan, teach, and assess student performance.
 Emphasis is on the application of effective instructional theory and practice for diverse student populations.
 Students develop unit plans within their disciplines that demonstrate their competence in lesson planning, while employing a variety of teaching and assessment strategies.
 Lecture 3 hours, laboratory 1 hour.
 Offered Fall only.
 Prerequisites: EDU 2000 and EDU 3120 and admission to the Teacher Education Program.

-EDU 4510 Theory and Techniques of Instruction: Art (K-12) 4 s.h.
+EDU 4510 Theory and Techniques of Instruction: Art (K-12) ) 4 s.h.
 EDU 4520 Theory and Techniques of Instruction: English and Communication Arts (6-12) 4 s.h.
 EDU 4530 Theory and Techniques of Instruction: Foreign Language (6-12) 4 s.h.
-EDU 4540 Theory and Techniques of Instruction: Vocational Family and Consumer Sciences (6-12) 4 s.h.
-EDU 4550 Theory and Techniques of Instruction: Mathematics (6-12)4 s.h.
+EDU 4540 Theory and Techniques of Instruction: Vocatio nal Family and Consumer Sciences (6-12) 4 s.h.
+EDU 4550 Theory and Techniques of Instruction: Mathem natics (6-12) 4 s.h.
 EDU 4560 Theory and Techniques of Instruction: Music (K-12) 4 s.h.
 EDU 4570 Theory and Techniques of Instruction: Natural Science (6-12) 4 s.h.
-EDU 4580 Theory and Techniques of Instruction: Social

-Sciences (6-12)

-- EDU 4590 Theory and Techniques of Instruction: Vocational Subjects (9-12) 4 s.h. - EDU 4620Theory and Techniques of Instruction: Physical Education, K-124 s.h. - EDU 4630 Theory and Techniques of Instruction: Foreign Language (K-12) 2 s.h.
+EDU 4580 Theory and Techniques of Instruction: Social Science (6-12) 4 s.h.
+EDU 4590 Theory and Techniques of Instruction: Vocation nal Subjects (9-12) 4 s.h.
+EDU 4620 Theory and Techniques of Instruction: Physica I Education, K-12 4 s.h.

+EDU 4630 Theory and Techniques of Instruction: Foreign Language (K-12) 2 s.h.